 Join Board Certified Holistic Nutritionist, Functional Medicine Nutritionist, Doctor of Natural Medicine, Family Herbalist, and Ayurvedic Yoga Therapist Janel Ferrin Anderson on this AWESOME and unique spring cleanse and deep dive into detoxification, your liver, and optimizing how you function.

 Spring is the season of the the liver and spring produce is all about liver nutrients.
-The liver is important for hundreds of everyday functions and directly impacts hormone health, blood sugar balance, nutrient storage, fat digestion, protein digestion, enzyme synthesis, cholesterol, and of course DETOXIFICATION of substances that enter your body through the air, water, food, skin, and gut.
+The liver is important for hundreds of everyday functions and directly impacts hormone health, blood sugar, nutrient storage, fat digestion, protein digestion, enzyme synthesis, cholesterol, energy, and of course DETOXIFICATION of all substances that enter your body through the air, water, food, skin, and gut.

 Give your body what it needs this spring to hit reset, flush out the old and bring in the vibrant new.